-&lt;sup>2Subject to change without notice.
+2Subject to change without notice.

-&lt;sup>3 Pre-approved on individual basis if space is available; subject to change without notice.
+3Pre-approved on individual basis if space is available; subject to change without notice.

-&lt;sup>4 Rate for not notifying the child care center of child's withdrawal.
+4 Rate for not notifying the child care center of child's withdrawal.
 (Notification must be submitted in writing at least seven days prior to withdrawal.)